Javan hidden shrew: Taxonomy

 It was described in 2014 based on its morphological distinctiveness, with phylogenetic analysis also supporting it as being a distinct species.
 Phylogenetic analysis indicates that it is a sister species to the Sumatran long-tailed shrew (C. paradoxura), from which it diverged during the Miocene, about 9.5 million years ago.

 The specific name, abscondita, means 'hidden' in Latin and is a reference to the undescribed ("hidden") mammal species of Southeast Asia.
 The authors who described the species originally used the spelling "absconditus", but the ending of the specific name has been amended to agree with the grammatical gender of the genus name.

 Distribution and habitat

 It is endemic to the Mount Gede-Pangrango area, a double-peak stratovolcano located in West Java, Indonesia.
 It is thought to inhabit montane and subalpine forests.

 Description

-It is a species of Crocidura of medium size, with a total length of ± 161.8 mm, a tail of ± 88.3 mm and a weight of ± 7.5 mm.
+It is a species of Crocidura of medium size, with a total length of 161.8 ± 4.11 mm, a tail of 88.3 ± 3.5 mm and a weight of 7.5 ± 0.87 g.
 Its pelage is gray at the base of hairs, with brown tips on the back and gray tips on the belly.